5.5 End of Life

 - Abnormalities of central control evident close to end of life:

-- Altered heart rate (often tachycardia, followed by progressive bradycardia),
+- Altered heart rate (often tachycardia, followed by progressive bradycardia); and

 - Temperature (hyper- and hypo-pyrexia).

-Care interventions which may improve comfort as death approaches:
+Care interventions that may improve comfort as death approaches include:

 - Review of medication, with discontinuation of all non-essential medication.
 Oral medications should be converted to subcutaneous or rectal routes (or IV if central line is present).

-- Medications made available for symptoms which may occur and instructions on when these medications should be used.
-Symptoms may include pain, agitation, respiratory tract secretions, nausea and vomiting.
+- Medications made available for symptoms that may occur, and instructions on when these medications should be used.
+Symptoms may include pain, agitation, respiratory tract secretions and nausea and vomiting.

-- Eyes may become dry if there is protrusion of the eye or if they eyelids don’t close fully.
+- Eyes may become dry if there is protrusion of the eye or if the eyelids do not close fully.
 Lubricating eye drops may increase comfort.

 - When fluid intake is minimal, attention to mouth care is essential.
 Lubricants can be provided or frequent moistening with water (still or carbonated soda water) is comforting.

 - Support is essential throughout the trajectory of disease but especially during the days and weeks leading to death.
-Maintaining connections with the Oncologist, Case Manager RN, clinic staff, Interlink RN, Social Workers and Spiritual Support caregivers can allow the family trusted people to provide emotional support and coping skills.
+Maintaining connections with the oncologist, Case Manager RN, clinic staff, POGO Interlink Nurse, social workers and Spiritual Support caregivers can allow family-trusted people to provide emotional support and coping skills.
 If not already in place, referral to home palliative care is advised.

 - Religious/spiritual needs discussed and plans put in place.

-- Funeral planning may be done in advance or may be done after death is confirmed.
+- Funeral planning may be done in advance or after death is confirmed.
 Identify who will assist family in this planning.

-- If death is to occur at home identify who to call (MD support, nursing support, spiritual support) including who is able to confirm death and who should be notified after death.
+- If death is to occur at home, identify whom to call (MD support, nursing support, spiritual support) including who is able to confirm death and who should be notified after death.

-- Organ donation – children who die in an Ontario hospital need to be registered with the Trillium Gift of Life Network unless the institution has an exception policy in place.
+- Organ donation: Children who die in an Ontario hospital need to be registered with the Trillium Gift of Life Network (TGLN) unless the institution has an exception policy in place.
 If children or families are interested in tissue donation, TGLN can be contacted in advance or after death to confirm donor eligibility.

 - Bereavement resources available in the community for parents, siblings and extended family members should be provided.